Grow

 If you’re growing a company around values, this effort is likely underway.
 But whether you’re looking for ways to improve the experience of your underrepresented team members or just starting to think through the big questions and strategic steps around DE&I, there’s a lot to learn — about how to support folks at every stage of their careers, provide opportunities for all employees to develop professionally and personally, and create a clear path for advancement.

-To help you chart this course, we’ve gathered valuable insight straight from folks whose vocation is to help companies and teams create better, more fulfilling, and more effective experiences for all employees: LaToya Lyn, chief people officer at Help Scout; Katie Augsburger and Nina Narrelle, partners at Future Work Design (FWD), a women-led organizational strategy and design firm; and Kim Havens and Noa Ries, co-founders at leadership development platform Kahilla
+To help you chart this course, we’ve gathered valuable insight straight from folks whose vocation is to help companies and teams create better, more fulfilling, and more effective experiences for all employees: The people team at Help Scout; Katie Augsburger and Nina Narrelle, partners at Future Work Design (FWD), a women-led organizational strategy and design firm; and Kim Havens and Noa Ries, co-founders at leadership development platform Kahilla.

 Before we get to the good stuff, a clarifying point: There is no guaranteed formula for this work.
 The only common ingredients, according to the experts who have shared their insights here, are flexibility, curiosity, and putting in the time.
 It’s also really hard work.
 If you’re doing it right, it’s slow and potentially painful and rife with opportunities to make mistakes.
 But — and it’s a big, important but — it’s as essential and transformative for you and your company as any other strategic or operational work that you’ll do.